This is your year to say YES to your art, your passion and vision.

 Session 3: Jan 4 - Feb 12, 2022: Comics Frontiers, Finishing Comics, Professional Practices

 Final assignment for this session is due Feb 19, 2021

-We are expecting and hoping to have an Art Show! on April 26, 2021 in Gainesville, FL.
+We are expecting and hoping to have an Art Show! in April, 2022 in Gainesville, FL.
 If you can make it, we would love to have you be there.

 The Class Community will remain open for you to engage with your fellow students that whole time.

 I learned so much in such a short amount of time from some of the most dedicated, compassionate people I've ever met, with 9 wonderful classmates.”